svenhb/GRBL-Plotter/README.md

 Written in C# VisualStudio 2015.
 If you like GRBL-Plotter, show it to me with a small donation :-) [![Donate](https://www.paypalobjects.com/en_US/DE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PVBK8U866QNQ6)

+### New in Version 1.3.3.x
+* Path 'simulation' #96
+  - automatically go through G-Code lines and show position in 2D view
+* Optimized joystick control
+  - Calculates speeds depending on max speed from $11x settings every 50 ms
+  - Speed / feedrate for smallest joystick deflection can be set, applied with 200 ms interval
+* Serial connection
+  - automatic reset if expected status reports are missing
+  - automatic disconnect if receiving-error appears
+* 2D-View
+  - with middle mouse button: move complete view or selection #93
+  - new option "Don't change pen width on zooming"
+* Some bug fixes
+  - Group selection for code folding
+  - using new FCTB release #95

 ### New in Version 1.3.2.x
 * Update
   - #84 add setting to DXF-Import